 - 1. The classroom staff will bring the students to the bus loading doors.
-(During the mid-day change over the transportation staff will assist in the school to get students to the bus in a safe and orderly fashion.) - 2.
-Bus driver and bus aide/PSA will receive the students at the bus loading doors. - 3.
-Bus driver and bus aide/PSA will assist each other in placing all students in their safety restraint. - 4.
-Bus aide/PSA will do a final check while bus driver is getting the bus ready to depart. - 5.
-Bus driver will not continue until they are safe to do so.
+(During the midday change over the transportation staff will assist the school to get students to the bus in a safe and orderly fashion.) - 2.
+The bus driver and bus aide/PSA will receive the students at the bus loading doors. - 3.
+The bus driver and bus aide/PSA will assist each other in placing all students in their safety restraints. - 4.
+The bus aide/PSA will do a final check while the bus driver is getting the bus ready to depart. - 5.
+Bus drivers will not continue until they are safe to do so.